 Additionally, during the initial program phase (approximately 3-4 months), participants may need to be equipped with a SCRAM (secure, continuous remote alcohol monitoring) device to monitor abstinence and promote substance-free living while they progress with counseling and treatment.
 Grant funds will be used to defray abstinence monitoring costs for veterans who are unable to afford the monthly service costs.
 As program success can be affected by daily life circumstances, the Veterans Court program also provides or assists with provision of other needs and services to help participants succeed on a case-by-case basis.
 The program works to meet a veteran's emergency situation needs on an individualized basis while developing a long-term plan for the veteran to succeed on his/her own.
-Services are specific to the individual and can include, but are not limited to, medical services (such as MRIs or detox drugs that are not covered); transportation, utility, or housing assistance; and interview appropriate clothing.
+Services are specific to the individual and can include, but are not limited to, transportation, utility, or housing assistance and interview appropriate clothing.
 Monies are paid directly to the service provider, as opposed to the veteran themselves.